myriamcg/NeSy-vs-Backdoors/README.md

 Logic Tensor Network (LTN) is a neurosymbolic framework that supports querying, learning and reasoning with both rich data and rich abstract knowledge about the world.
 LTN uses a differentiable first-order logic language, called Real Logic, to incorporate data and logic.
 The figure below describes features of Real Logic.

+This repository contains the original implementation of LTN in TensorFlow 2.
 The [example page](https://github.com/logictensornetworks/logictensornetworks/tree/master/examples) gives a non-exhaustive list of projects that use LTN.
-Also, check out the [PyTorch implementation](https://github.com/tommasocarraro/LTNtorch).
+Also, check out the [PyTorch implementation](https://github.com/tommasocarraro/LTNtorch) by Tommaso Carraro.

 ## Description